 Mrs Mulryan is the Inclusion leader and SENDco.
-She leads our Inclusion team and is supported by Ms Kay our l Support Manager.
-Both can be contacted on the school telephone line or via the school office.
+She leads our Inclusion provision.
+She can be contacted on the school telephone line or via the school office.

 As a school, each and every child receives Quality First Teaching.
 Class teachers work closely with the Inclusion Team to ensure that the expected progress is being made.

 Should evidence arise that a child requires extra support, parents will be contacted to plan a way fowrard and strategies put in place.
 If it is necessary, children may be put on the Special Educational Needs (SEN) Register to help them get back on track.